couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

  * Clicking the `Bucket Name` opens the basic bucket information summary.
-For more information, see [Bucket Information](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-info).
+For more information, see [Bucket Information](#couchbase-admin-web-console-data-buckets-info).

  * Clicking the `Documents` button will take you to a list of objects identified as parseable documents.
-See [Using the Document Editor](couchbase-manual-ready.html#couchbase-admin-web-console-documents) for more information.
+See [Using the Document Editor](#couchbase-admin-web-console-documents) for more information.

  * The `Views` button allows you to create and manage views on your stored objects.
-   For more information, see [Using the Views Editor](couchbase-manual-ready.html#couchbase-views-editor).
+   For more information, see [Using the Views Editor](#couchbase-views-editor).

 To create a new data bucket, click the `Create New Data Bucket`.
-See [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit) for details on creating new data buckets.
+See [Creating and Editing Data Buckets](#couchbase-admin-web-console-data-buckets-createedit) for details on creating new data buckets.

 <a id="couchbase-admin-web-console-data-buckets-createedit"></a>